PhilReedData/TLSOnlineAppointment/docs/index.md

 ## The appointment has started; how can I share my screen?

-Click on the ‘**Share**’ icon at the bottom of the screen.
-You can choose to share your entire screen or a specific window (such as your browser, Word or Excel). **We recommend sharing the entire screen**, assuming you have no confidential or sensitive data visible.
-Click the ‘**Share**’ button.
+**Make sure you have no confidential or sensitive data visible on your screen.** Click on the ‘**Share**’ icon at the bottom of the screen.
+You can choose to share your entire screen or a specific window (such as your browser, Word or Excel). **We recommend sharing the entire screen.** Click the ‘**Share**’ button.

 ![Share your screen](images/32-share.png)